Privacy Policy

 a.
 Cookies and How We Use Them

-Our website ( https://www.statsocial.com/) uses cookies to distinguish you from other users of our Website.
+Our website (https://www.statsocial.com) uses cookies to distinguish you from other users of our Website.
 This helps us to provide you with a good experience when you browse our website and also allows us to improve our Website.
 We use these technologies on our Website, for instance, and our partners may use these technologies in their own marketing services.

-We may work with third parties to provide or enhance our Services (e.g. for purposes of tailoring ads, or placing browser cookies), or to offer marketers ways to access or use our Information, often in de-identified form.
+Separately, we may work with third parties to provide or enhance our Services (e.g. for purposes of tailoring ads, or placing browser cookies), or to offer marketers ways to access or use our Information, often in de-identified form.
 These partners may set and access their own cookies, pixel tags and similar technologies on your device, which may have cookies with varying expiration periods.
 Those partners may, likewise, collect various types of information about your browser, device, or browsing activities through use of these cookies.

 Cookies, in turn, are small data files that contain a string of characters, such as a unique browser identifier.
 Cookies are stored on your computer or other device and act as tags that identify your device.
 Our (or other companies’) servers send your device a cookie when you visit a website.
 A pixel tag (also commonly known as a web beacon or clear GIF) is an invisible 1 x 1 pixel that is placed on certain web pages.
 When you access web pages (such as the website of a marketer), pixel tags may permit our partners (or sometimes, us) to read the cookies that a respective company or server has deployed.
 Pixel tags are used in combination with cookies to track the activity on a site by a particular device.